Sudan Travel Advice

 Threat level: High

-The current travel safety advice is to remain vigilant at all times as the country is currently in a state of emergency in many areas.
+The current travel advice for Sudan is to remain vigilant at all times as the country is currently in a state of emergency.
 South Sudan is an independent state as of 2011.

 You should avoid travelling to: Central Darfur, East Darfur, North Darfur, West Darfur and South Darfur, under any circumstances.
 Entry into any of these areas requires special permission from the Sudanese government.
 Banditry and lawlessness are common in these areas.